mgonzs13/kant_core/README.md

   <img src="./images/logo.png" width="50%" />
 </p>

-This is a Python tool to manage PDDL-based knowledge.
+This is a Python tool to manage knowledge.
 It is based on several software design patterns (DTO, DAO, Factory).

 ## Table of Contents